myconnec/testcode/TESTING.md

 Timing:

-As of 1.1.12 the `manual` options takes 16.2 minutes to complete. `Automation` takes ~4 minutes.
+As of 1.1.12 the `manual` options takes 16.2 minutes to complete. `Automation` takes ~4 minutes if all are run in parallel.